kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   TypeMeta
   ObjectMeta

-  // Provisioner is the name of driver associated with this bucket Provisioner string
+  // DriverName is the name of driver associated with this bucket DriverName string

-  // Protocols are the set of data API this bucket is expected to support.
+  // Protocols are the set of data API this bucket is required to support.
   // The possible values for protocol are:
   // -  S3: Indicates Amazon S3 protocol
   // -  Azure: Indicates Microsoft Azure BlobStore protocol